Academic & Professional Resources

 - Download and complete the relevant portions of the Declaration of Major/Minor Form.

 - Bring it to the Sociology Department director of undergraduate studies (DUS) during office hours or send it via email to be completed and signed.
-The DUS will sign the form and assign you an advisor from the department.
-You can request a specific advisor at that time.
+The DUS will sign the form and become your advisor.
+You can also request a specific advisor at that time if you like.

 - Law and Society Minor